Sut mae datblygiadau fferm wynt yn effeithio ar y dirwedd

 The Cambrian Mountains Society is deeply concerned about the impact the siting of wind farms within these uplands could have on the integrity of a treasured landscape.
 A large wind farm – either as to height or number of turbines – can have a substantial effect even on distant skylines given the open landscapes and long distance views.
 As a minimum, a wind farm interrupts the simplicity of the skyline, and may dominate the visible extent of the skyline.
 Areas of wild land character such as these uplands are very sensitive to any form of intrusive human activity and have little or no capacity to accept new development.
 Wind farms would be out of character and, precisely because of the openness, tranquillity and simplicity of the landscape, the scope for mitigating impacts is limited.
 We can have wild, open uplands or wind farms.
 It is not possible to fudge the issue and have ‘a bit of both’.

-For this reason, the Cambrian Mountains Society consider the area ill-suited to accommodate wind farm development, both horizontally and vertically.
+The construction of modern marine-scale turbines (with heights from 180-230m – that is, the height of a 70-storey building or a third of the height of Pumlumon Fawr itself!) would have an irreversible impact on the rare and fragile habitats for which the uplands are prized, and by extension on those birds and animals which depend on them either for permanent homes or as part of their migration routes north and south.
+For this reason, and because of the inevitable industrialisation of the landscape, the Cambrian Mountains Society consider the area ill-suited to accommodate wind farm development, both horizontally and vertically.
 Any turbines placed high on the open plateau will affect the perception of the landscape as a whole not only in the immediate vicinity but over many miles.
 The experience of space, openness and tranquillity which these uplands convey would be only too easily destroyed by the placing of large turbines or large groups of smaller turbines, anywhere within the upland region.